nolcut/FaaSr-Docs/docs/tutorial.md

 - Note: if successful, `(FAASR REGISTER)` will create two additional GitHub actions for your repository: `tutorial-start` and `tutorial-sum`.
 These are generated automatically for this workflow, which is named `tutorial` and has two nodes in the graph (`start` and `sum`)

 ## Invoke the workflow

+!!! question "What code am I running?"
+    For this tutorial, function code is sourced from the [FaaSr-Functions](https://github.com/FaaSr/FaaSr-Functions) repository.
+See [Creating Functions](./functions.md) for more information on how FaaSr runs function code.

+!!! warning
+    Run only [workflows and code that you trust](./security.md#only-reuse-workflowsfunctions-that-you-trust) with FaaSr.
+Always check that you trust the provenance of the workflow or code that you are running.

 - After register, you can [invoke the workflow]
 - Click on _Actions_